Mycrosys/Hachiko/README.md

 ###   Responsive on all device sizes

-- The Page adjusts itself to 6 different sizes devices over 2600px wide (4k and Ultrawide Screens), 2600px to 1250px wide (most common Desktop/Laptop Display Resolutions), 1250px to 950px (to target tablet wide resolutions), 950px to 650px (bigger mobile resolutions), 650px-360px (most mobile resolutions) and 360px to around 280px (for very small resolution mobiles).
+- The Page adjusts itself to 6 different sizes devices over 2600px wide (4k and Ultra wide Screens), 2600px to 1250px wide (most common Desktop/Laptop Display Resolutions), 1250px to 950px (to target tablet wide resolutions), 950px to 650px (bigger mobile resolutions), 650px-360px (most mobile resolutions) and 360px to around 280px (for very small resolution mobiles).

 - For a view of the Page on different devices, the Picture at the [Top](#top) of the Page has a good overview.
 The following are 3 example resolution screenshot, emulating different sizes on google chrome / windows 10.
     1. Desktop Resolution